regina-normal/aux/packaging/docker/rinse/README.txt

 and xz in this list because otherwise opensuse may try to install the busybox variants of these packages, which causes problems for rpm-build later on.

+Note: dnf repoquery --recursive is only supported since Fedora 26.

 --------------------------------------------------------------------------

 Subdirectories: